uswitch/ustyle/styleguide/content/design/accessibility-testing.md

 But with great power, comes great responsibility.
 We cannot rely on automated tool to help us find and fix all the issues.
 [GDS discovered](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage)
-that even a tool like Chromes Accessibility auditor only surface 17% of accessibility issues.
+that even a tool like Chrome's Accessibility auditor only surface 17% of accessibility issues.

 Just because a tool says something is broken, we should still manually test to prove it is.
 These automated tools provide solutions, but they are neither the